-When you edit the configuration file, there are a few things that you should know.
+The configuration file uses YAML for its syntax.
+When you edit the file to modify configuration settings, there are a few things that you should know.

 Use Spaces for Indentationedit